 “Mark Leiren-Young, who has a background in pretty much everything — journalism, television, comedy, theatre and film — is without a doubt one of the most talented, multi-disciplinary voices in Canada.” – National Post

-Mark is the author of two comic memoirs Free Magic Secrets Revealed (Harbour, 2013) and Never Shoot a Stampede Queen — A Rookie Reporter in the Cariboo (Heritage), which won the 2009 Stephen Leacock Medal for Humour.
-Mark is adapting both books for film for Middle Child Productions.
-A stage version of Stampede Queen (adapted by Mark) premiered at Western Canada Theatre and starred Ryan Beil.
+Mark is the author of two comic memoirs Free Magic Secrets Revealed (Harbour) and Never Shoot a Stampede Queen — A Rookie Reporter in the Cariboo (Heritage), which won the Stephen Leacock Medal for Humour.
+A stage version of Stampede Queen (adapted by Mark) premiered at Western Canada Theatre and starred Ryan Beil as Mark.

-His other books include The Green Chain: Nothing is Ever Clear Cut (Heritage), a collection of interviews dealing with the future of our forests and This Crazy Time (Knopf) written with/about controversial environmentalist Tzeporah Berman.
+Mark’s other books include The Green Chain: Nothing is Ever Clear Cut (Heritage), a collection of interviews dealing with the future of our forests and This Crazy Time (Knopf) written with/about controversial environmentalist, Tzeporah Berman.

-As a playwright Mark’s latest comedy, Bar Mitzvah Boy, debuted in 2018 at Pacific Theatre in Vancouver.
+As a playwright, Mark’s latest comedy, Bar Mitzvah Boy, debuted in 2018 at Pacific Theatre in Vancouver.
 The US premiere was at the Chester Theatre in Mass.
-A Toronto production opens at the Harold Green Theatre in November.
-A Czech translation of his play, Shylock (starring Milan Knazko), is in repertory in Prague through 2020.
+The play has also been produced in Toronto, Los Angeles and New York.

 His plays have been produced throughout North America and also staged in Europe and Australia.
 Shylock has been translated into French, Czech and Dutch.
 Shylock and Articles of Faith are published by Anvil Press.